Series introduction

 Why write an analyzer?

-A few reasons or use cases for writing a custom analyzer:
+A few reasons or use cases for writing a custom analyzer

-1. To monitor and diagnose more niche coding patterns you, as a developer, constantly gets wrong or have to look up (analyzers already exist for most common best practices)
+- To monitor and diagnose more niche coding patterns you, as a developer, constantly gets wrong or have to look up (

-3. To ensure common coding practices and styles are shared across all development teams in an organization.
+can be packaged with the library (see the section below) to ensure that it is used correctly by the developer. - To ensure common coding practices and styles are shared across all development teams in an organization.

 Sharing a custom analyzer

-There are two ways to share a custom analyzer once it has been written:
+There are two ways to share a custom analyzer

 Analyzers are tricky!

-It can be very tricky getting the analyzer to accurately detect the relevant scenarios in code, and just as hard to fix it accurately with a code fix - syntax trees are complex. (more on this later in the series: part 2, part 3 and part 4)
+to accurately detect the relevant scenarios in code, and just as hard to fix it accurately with a code fix

-On top of that, the developer experience for analyzers are not as slick and friendly as with other tooling.
-The debugging experience for analyzers are inconsistent and not always responsive, while the apis exposed to assist with testing an analyzer can be complicated and difficult to configure.
+are inconsistent and not always responsive, while the apis exposed to assist with testing an analyzer can be complicated and difficult to configure.

-But all is not lost - it is possible to work with and around the above constraints (with tips from this series of posts) and still successfully create your own custom analyzer.
+But all is not lost - it is possible to work with and around the above constraints (with tips from this series of posts) and still successfully create your own custom analyzer

 A working sample analyzer

-The guides in part 2 and part 3 will detail how to write an analyzer package which inspects the code, and applies a code fix for the following two scenarios related to Entity Framework Core (an understanding of Entity Framework Core is not required to understand the analyzers):
+for the following two scenarios related to Entity Framework Core (an understanding of Entity Framework Core is not required to understand the analyzers):

-1. Ensure code migrations are not automatically applied in the Test or Production environment
+- Ensure code migrations are not automatically applied in the Test or Production environment

-2. Ensure the correct appsettings.json section has been added an Entity Framework Core database connection is configured in code
+- Ensure the correct appsettings.json section has been added an Entity Framework Core database connection is configured in code

 Scenario 1: auto-migrations